ArthurSabadini/eecs2032-braille-writer/README.md

 This branch attempts to improve the input system by using interrupts

 The sketch that should be uploaded to an Arduino to mimic the final functionality is the translation.ino file.
-It is needed to have all files in the translation folder in the same directory.
+All files in the translation folder must be in the same directory.

-The demo video can be seen in this think https://www.youtube.com/watch?v=A-jqoaMqUTU.
+The demo video can be seen at this link https://www.youtube.com/watch?v=A-jqoaMqUTU.

 # Video Demo
 [![Watch the video](Reports/Images/circuit_driver.PNG)](https://www.youtube.com/watch?v=A-jqoaMqUTU)

+# Documentation
+- A report containing the hardware design, functionality, simulations and overall calculations can be found here [Calculations Report](Reports/calculations_report.pdf) (for course EECS2210).
+- A report containing the software design, implementation and code explanation can be found here [System Report](Reports/system_report.pdf) (for course EECS2032).

 ## 🛠️ Technologies & Tools
 ![C++](https://img.shields.io/badge/C++-00599C?style=plastic&logo=c%2B%2B&logoColor=white)